-If eye pain is severe, see your health care provider to determine the cause of light sensitivity.
+If eye pain is severe, see your health care provider about the cause of light sensitivity.
 Proper treatment may cure the problem.
-Seek urgent medical attention if your pain is moderate to severe, even in low-light conditions.
+Get medical help right away if your pain is moderate to severe, even in low-light conditions.

 - Light sensitivity is severe or painful.
 (For example, you need to wear sunglasses indoors.)

 - Sensitivity occurs with headaches, or or does not go away in a day or two.

 The doctor will perform a physical examination, including an eye exam.
 You may be asked the following questions: